MoOx/phenomic/demo/README.md

 Sadly, inline styles don't play well with pre rendering.
-When we build the static version, we don't know the device where we are going to be displayed on, so viewport adjustments can be done properly.
+When we build the static version, we don't know the device where we are going to be displayed on, so viewport adjustments can't be done properly.